zlikavac32/php-enum/README.md

 ## Rule of thumb

 Used correctly, this library should make your life easier and your code more readable and more sense.
-Only think you should avoid doing is extending your enum class outside of the `enumerate()` method.
+Only thing you should avoid doing is extending (and constructing) your enum class outside of the `enumerate()` method.

 Don't make your enums complex.
 If you need a service for your enum to work, you may not need an enum or that logic does not belong here.